brokedba/ollama-lab/quantization.md

 GGML is also the binary file format used to store these quantized models, often referred to as the "GGML format" which is a binary format for distributing LLMs.
 It contains all necessary information to load a model.

 # GGUF (GPT-Generated Unified Format):
-GGUF is a file format designed for efficient storage and fast LLM inference, Introduced as a successor to GGML forat.
+GGUF is a file format designed for efficient storage and fast LLM inference, Introduced as a successor to GGML format.
 - GGUF encapsulates all necessary components for inference, including the `tokenizer` and `code`, within a single file.
-- It supports the conversion of various LLMs(Llama 3, Phi, etc).
+- Adds support for the conversion of **non-Llama** models.
 - Additionally, it facilitates model quantization to lower precisions to improve speed and memory efficiency on CPUs.

 **GGUF advantages over GGML:**